aws-samples/serverless-patterns/appsync-lambda-bedrock-async-stream-subscription-cdk/README.md

 This pattern demonstrates how to implement [long-running invocations](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-reference-bedrock-js.html#long-running-invocations)  with Amazon Bedrock using AWS AppSync subscriptions and AWS Lambda in Event Mode, following the official AWS AppSync documentation pattern.

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/appsync-lambda-bedrock-async-stream-subscription-cdk
+Learn more about this pattern at [Serverless Land Patterns](https://serverlessland.com/patterns/appsync-lambda-bedrock-async-stream-subscription-cdk).

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.